 Why Do Cars Skid on the Road?

-A skid occurs when a wheel’s contact surface loses traction with the surface of the road.
+A skid or car accident occurs when a wheel’s contact surface loses traction with the surface of the road.
 When it rains or when there is ice on the ground, a tire may temporarily lose its ability to displace water quickly enough to keep itself in contact with the road.
 This causes a thin layer of material to separate the wheel from the road, making the wheel attempt to gain traction on the water instead, making it much more difficult for the driver to control.
 This is called hydroplaning.

 What Must you do if Your Car Starts to Skid?